 Jack is an encyclopedia of theatrical knowledge, but as his career has proven . . . he’s not just book smart.
 He puts his words into action and makes it happen.

 After you listen in, make sure you pick up his book, The Secret Life of the American Musical (a great holiday gift) to read more.

-Click here for my podcast with Michael!
+Click here for my podcast with Jack!